martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-4-3.md

-In Laravel, you could place type-hinted parameters to a controller’s `__construct` method, and Laravel’s <abbr class="initialism" title="Inversion of Control">IoC</abbr> container would resolve it to that class (or if it was an interface, its bound implementation in the IoC container).
+In Laravel, you could place type-hinted parameters to a controller’s `__construct` method, and Laravel’s <abbr class="initialism" title="Inversion of Control">IoC</abbr> container would resolve it to that class (or if it was an interface, its bound implementation in the container).
 This lead to being able to do things like:

 ```php